-4) User Proficiency and Training
+5) User Proficiency and Training

-- The relevant municipal officials and interns must be sufficiently capacitated on the SCOA chart, basic accounting, balance sheet budgeting and movement accounting and all system modules and functionalities to use the ERP systems solution.
-Consideration should be given to training, the establishment of User Support Groups and the availability of user manuals on the system. - Change management initiatives to ensure that mSCOA is institutionalised as an organisational reform and not only a financial reform.

-MFMA Circular No. 126 re-enforced the importance of the mSCOA road map and requires that the mSCOA road map be reviewed and updated annually as part of the budget process and submitted to Council for approval together with the 2024/25 MTREF Budget.
-Municipalities will be required to upload their updated mSCOA road maps in a PDF file on the National Treasury GoMuni Upload Portal as part of their 2024/25 MTREF Tabled Budget and Adopted Budget submissions and thereafter on a quarterly basis as part of their in-year reporting.
+- The relevant municipal officials and interns must be sufficiently capacitated on the mSCOA chart, basic accounting, balance sheet budgeting movement accounting, and all system modules and functionalities to use the integrated systems solution.
+Consideration should be given to training, the establishment of User Support Groups and the availability of user manuals on the system. - Change management initiatives to ensure that mSCOA is institutionalised as an organisational reform and not only a financial reform. - MFMA Circular No. 126 re-enforced the importance of the mSCOA road map and requires that the mSCOA road map be reviewed and updated annually as part of the budget process and submitted to Council for approval together with the 2025/26 MTREF Budget.
+Municipalities will be required to upload their updated mSCOA road maps in a PDF file on the National Treasury GoMuni Upload Portal as part of their 2025/26 MTREF Tabled Budget and Adopted Budget submissions and thereafter on a quarterly basis as part of their in-year reporting.
 Municipalities must ensure that they budget sufficiently to become and remain mSCOA compliant.